apache/iceberg/docs/spark-queries.md

 #### All Entries

-To show all of the table's manifest entries from all the snapshots for both data and delete files:
+To show the table's manifest entries from all the snapshots for both data and delete files:

 ```sql
 SELECT * FROM prod.db.table.all_entries;